-GR.1.5c.8 Inspector(s) of Elections
+GR.1.5e - Inspector(s) of Elections

-GR.1.5c.8.1 - Appointment of Inspector of Elections.
-Whenever there is a membership vote or election, the Board shall appoint one (1) or three (3) Inspectors of Elections, hereinafter individually or collectively referred to as the "Inspector of Elections," whose powers and duties shall be as set forth in Civil Code section 5100 et seq.
-The Board shall have the power to remove an Inspector of Elections who ceases to meet the required qualifications, is unable or unwilling to perform their duties, or for other good reason, and to appoint a new Inspector of Elections in their place.

-GR.1.5c.8.2 - Qualification of Inspector of Elections.
-The Inspector of Elections may be any persons the Board reasonably believes to be independent with respect to the matter or matters being voted on and may include Members of the Association, but may not be (i) a member of the Board or a candidate for election to the Board or be related to a current member of the Board or a candidate for election to the Board or (ii) the Association's manager, accountant, legal counsel, or any other person, business entity, or subdivision of a business entity that is employed by or under contract with the Association to provide compensable services to it at and/or after commencement of the election process other than serving as Inspector of Elections.

-GR.1.5c.8.3 - Payment to Inspector of Elections.
-The Board may authorize payment of Association funds to any third party appointed to serve as Inspector of Elections; however, no payment may be authorized for any Member appointed to serve as the Inspector of Elections.

-GR.1.5c.8.4 - Duties of the Inspector of Elections.
-The Inspector of Elections shall be responsible to perform their duties as follows:

-GR.1.5c.8.4.1 - Perform those tasks enumerated in Civil Code section 5110(c); and GR.1.5c.8.4.2 - Perform all duties impartially, in good faith, to the best of the Inspector of Election's ability, as expeditiously as is practical, and in a manner that protects the interest of all Members of the Association; and

-GR.1.5c.8.4.3 - Make any necessary corrections to the Candidate Registration List or the Voter List within two business days of being informed of an error by a Member or by the Association; and

-GR.1.5c.8.4.4 - Deliver (or cause to be delivered) the following documents to the members at least thirty (30) days before an election: (a) the ballot(s) by first-class mail and (b) a copy of these Election Rules by (i) individual delivery or (ii) by posting the internet website address where these Election Rules may be accessed on the ballot together with the phrase in at least 12-point font, "The rules governing this election may be found here: [insert internet website address]"; and

-GR.1.5c.8.4.5 - Retain the association election materials as provided herein.

-GR.1.5c.8.4.6 - Determine tie votes in accordance with the provisions of GR.1.5b.9.3.
+- GR.1.5e.1 Appointment of Inspector of Elections.
+Whenever there is a membership vote or election, the Board shall appoint 1 or 3 Inspectors of Elections, (referred to in these Election Rules, individually or collectively, as "Inspector") whose powers and duties shall be as set forth in Civil Code section 5100 et seq.
+The Board shall have the power to remove an Inspector who ceases to meet the required qualifications, is unable or unwilling to perform their duties, or for other good reason, and to appoint a new Inspector in their place. - GR.1.5e.2 Qualification of Inspector of Elections.
+The Inspector may be any person the Board reasonably believes to be independent with respect to the matter or matters being voted on and may include Members of the Association, but may not be: (i) a member of the Board or a candidate for election to the Board or be related to a current member of the Board or a candidate for election to the Board; or (ii) the Association's manager, accountant, legal counsel, or any other person, business entity, or subdivision of a business entity that is employed by or under contract with the Association to provide compensable services to it at and/or after commencement of the election process other than serving as Inspector. - GR.1.5e.3 Payment to Inspector of Elections.
+The Board may authorize payment of Association funds to any third party appointed to serve as Inspector; however, no payment may be authorized for any Member appointed to serve as the Inspector. - GR.1.5e.4 Duties of the Inspector of Elections.
+The Inspector shall be responsible to perform their duties as follows: - GR.1.5e.4.1 Perform those tasks enumerated in Civil Code section 5110(c), including, but not limited to, those associated with electronic secret ballots as set forth in these Election Rules. - GR.1.5e.4.2 Perform all duties impartially, in good faith, to the best of the Inspector's ability, as expeditiously as is practical, and in a manner that protects the interest of all Members of the Association. - GR.1.5e.4.3 Make any necessary corrections to the Candidate Registration List or the Voter List within two business days of being informed of an error by a Member or by the Association. - GR.1.5e.4.4 Deliver (or cause to be delivered) the following documents to the members at least 30 days before an election: (a) the ballot(s) by first-class mail and or electronically as specified in GR1.5b.4..3 and (b) a copy of these Election Rules by: (i) individual delivery; or (ii) by posting the internet website address where these Election Rules may be accessed on the ballot together with the phrase in at least 12-point font, "The rules governing this election may be found here: www.canyonlakepoa.com. - GR.1.5e.4.5 Retain the Association Election Materials as provided herein, including tally sheet of votes cast be electronic ballot, - GR.1.5e.4.6 Determine tie votes in accordance with the provisions of these Election Rules.

-GR.1.5d Use of Association Media and Campaigning
+GR.1.5f - Use of Association Media and Campaigning